thunderbird/knowledgebase-issues/README.md

 # knowledgebase-issues
-for tracking Thunderbird Desktop SUMO Knowledge Base issues
+* This repo is for tracking Thunderbird Desktop support.mozilla.org SUMO Knowledge Base issues not for developing software code.
+* Weq reuire all those who participate in this repo to agree and adhere to the [Mozilla Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/)